-The Common Application 2018-2019 was launched 10 days ago and we are now receiving calls from anxious and stressed parents because their children (rising seniors) just started the preliminary portions of the Common Application.
+The Common Application 2018-2019 was launched 10 days ago and we are now receiving calls from very anxious and stressed parents because their children (rising seniors) just started the preliminary portions of the Common Application.

 We spend countless hours reviewing our clients’ entire Common Application to help them successfully navigate and avoid the unnecessary and devastating landmines that cause rejections!